noncenz/noncenz.github.io/_posts/2023-08-28-lesson-learned.md

 #### 🏁 From here, we can proceed to use the patterns above to get the flag.

 ## Technique #3: SQLMap
+>A short time after this write-up, this box was patched to block the SQL injection path.
+You can still follow the steps here to dump the database, but be advised that the credentials you get back won't get you to the flag.
+{: .prompt-info }

 With some patience, we can run SQLMap to dump the user table in the database for usernames and passwords.
 Technically this would not be *bypassing the login*, but a flag is a flag, eh?